-In the year 2000, the Havkajakroerne created the Red and White Ribbon, as a challenge and an honour/anerkendelse to all interested kayakers.
+In the year 2000, the the Red and White Ribbon was established, as a challenge and an honour to all interested kayakers.
 The Red and White ribbon is gained by paddling around Denmark following a loosely defined route and in compliance with a given set of rules.
-The event is, as such, not a competition, but the number of days spent on the trip is recorded by the Association.
+The event is as such, not a competition, but the number of days spent on the trip is recorded by the Jury.

-Everybody who completes the trip receive the Ribbon.
+Everybody who completes the trip receive the Red White Ribbon.

 Before starting an application is submitted with the following information:

 - Name and age of the person or persons who will enter.